 Cordyceps are a fungus that have been used as a tonic and restorative in Chinese medicine for over 2,000 years.
 In Ayurvedic medicine, they are said to be beneficial at enhancing vigor and vitality.

 The benefits of Cordyceps have also been linked to improved athletic performance.
 A 2010 study published in the Journal of Alternative and Complementary Medicine showed that supplementation with Cs-4 (Cordyceps sinensis) improved exercise performance and contributed to overall markers of wellness in older adults.

-In addition to boosting energy, cordyceps have been shown to increase oxygen capacity and ATP production within muscle cells, which would definitely improve athletic performance.
-At this stage in my life I am not an athlete by any means, but I can say I do notice on the days I workout (I do my Full Fitness Fusion style workout 3 days a week) and also take cordyceps that I seem to be able to push harder and workout stronger.
+In addition to boosting energy, studies show that cordyceps increase oxygen capacity and ATP production within muscle cells.
+This improves athletic performance.
+Although at this stage in my life, I wouldn’t consider myself an athlete by any means, I can say I notice a major difference with cordyceps.
+On the days I workout and also take cordyceps, I seem to be able to push harder and workout stronger.